Happy New Year! We made it to 2018!

 For a quick look at our favourite photos from 2017, you’ll need to head to Instagram for my “Best Nine” series.
 I made 4 photo collages: “The Life of a Maman on the Trail“, “Maman’s Name-it-Yourself Mushrooms“, “The Life of a Trail Baby” and “Hiking.
 Camping.
 Parenting.”

 Looking to a new day, a new week, a new month, a new year…

 Every time the sun sets we get to press a little reset button and try to make tomorrow a better day.
 This is no different when it comes to the start of a new week, month, or even year.
 And so on January 1st, we pressed a little reset button and are looking forward to making 2018 even better than 2017.
 Not that we want to erase 2017, but that there’s nowhere to go but up!

 I enjoyed the goals that I set for 2017 but wanted more motivation, more accountability and more daily reminders for 2018.
 I decided to set intentions instead of goals and set aside a few days to really reflect and think those through and plan.
-I created a few little exercises for myself, and I intend to share those here in the near future, so if you’re into that, stay tuned!
+I created a few little exercises for myself, and shared them in two parts: Setting & Keeping Intentions Part 1 and Setting & Keeping Intentions Part 2.

 Intention vs. goal or resolution: there’s a reason I chose the word “intention”.
 An intention is “a thing intended; an aim or a plan.”
 I don’t want to resolve to do something for certain, nor set a goal that perhaps I cannot achieve, instead, I want to intend to do something and then make a plan to set myself up for success.
 Instead of saying “We will get outside every day.” and then beating ourselves up when we miss a few days, I would rather say “We intend to get outside more.” and then look at all the ways we can make that happen.